Nails; one thing you can get into shape without exercise…

-Scientists can actually tell if someone has high levels of cortisol (the stress hormone) in their body, or even diabetes, by reading fingernails.
+Scientists can tell if someone has high levels of cortisol (the stress hormone) in their body, or even diabetes, by reading fingernails.
 Brittle nails can even be a sign of hypothyroidism, and 50% of people suffering with psoriasis have nail issues connected with skin inflammation.

 Nails will absorb whatever is put on them, so using a toxic nail polish can cause the top layer of the nail to dry out, welcoming bacteria, yeast, and mould underneath fingernails.
 Manicures, nail polish remover, or too much nail polish can also lead to brittle nails.

 To protect nails, Wellness Mama recommends:

 – Alcohol-based hand sanitizers dry out the hands, as does chlorine from swimming pools.
 A homemade hand sanitizer is a better option.

 – Frequent hand-washing helps prevent the spread of pathogens, but it also dries out hands.
 Be sure to use lotion after washing hands.